Marnack/dlxtrains_modpack/dlxtrains_industrial_wagons/README.md

 In game, a player can ride the wagon in the brakeman's cabin.
 However, actual braking control is not available.

 If [Advanced Trains TechAge addons](https://content.luanti.org/packages/orwell/advtrains_techage/) is installed and enabled, and [Advanced Trains](https://content.luanti.org/packages/orwell/advtrains/) is running at version 2.4.3 or later then this wagon can also be used to transport up to 1000 units of liquid.

+**Note:**
+This wagon's inventory size has been reduced from 24 to 18.  ***See the note about this change for the European Small Tank Wagon since it applies to this wagon as well.***

 ### European Stake Wagon